 Gentry joined Watsi on May 27th, 2017.
 Four years ago, Gentry joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gentry's most recent donation supported Levina, a bright young student from Tanzania, to fund clubfoot repair surgery so she can walk easily and return to school.
+Gentry's most recent donation supported Namayani, a student and aspiring teacher from Tanzania, to fund corrective surgery to repair her legs and restore mobility.

 Levina is a bright 10-year-old student.
 She is very social and loves to study.
 She is especially gifted in science and math!
 She is the youngest child in a family of four children.
 Her mother stays at home to care for the family.
 Although her father does not have permanent work, he owns a chainsaw and seeks lumber jobs as they are available during timber seasons.
 Levina is experiencing clubfoot in her left foot, a condition in which the foot is twisted out of shape.
 As a result, she has difficulty walking and wearing shoes.
 Due to the persistent pain of walking, she had to stop school to seek treatment for her left foot.
 Levina’s family traveled to our medical partner, African Mission Healthcare (AMH), for her treatment.
 On August 13th, surgeons will perform clubfoot repair surgery that will allow Levina to walk easily.
 AMH is requesting $935 to fund this procedure.
 Levina’s mother shared, “We decided to stop her from going to school so that we can find treatment for her foot as it is troubling her so much in walking.
 Her treatment cost is too high for us to afford."